-• Fixed the support for using {temp_dir} in tox.ini - by @webknjaz #1609 tox -e py --notest tox -e py --skip-pkg-install by @gaborbernat. #1605
+• Fixed the support for using {temp_dir} in tox.ini - by @webknjaz #1609 by @gaborbernat. #1605

 • Allow skipping the package and installation step when passing the --skip-pkg-install.
 This should be used in pair with the --notest, so you can separate environment setup and test run: